Attendance & what to do if your child is absent from school

 Taking your child out of school

-If you are taking your child out of school during the school day for any reason please make sure you sign them out in the blue ring binder in the office lobby (and sign them back in if they return later).
+If you are taking your child out of school during the school day for any reason please make sure you sign them out on the screen in the lobby (and sign them back in if they return later in the day).

 Ideally, medical appointments should be made outside school hours but, if this is not possible, please bring in an appointment card or letter.